keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

           }
       }

-And here is a controversial (may be going to far with operator overloading) but fun one.
+And here is a controversial (may be going too far with operator overloading) but fun one.
 Do you want to append to the end of a string using a << operator?
 (Like Ruby)

       @infix func <<<T> (inout left: T[], let right: T) {
         left.append(right)